-In addition to providing a good orientation and onboarding to new library board members, continual development might include seeking training (i.e. webinars or in-person trainings).
+In addition to providing a good orientation and onboarding to new library board members, continual development might include seeking training (i.e., webinars or in-person trainings).
 It may also include attendance at state or national conferences, reading material, and an annual board self-evaluation.
-Continuing education is typical for any board members, not .
+Continuing education is typical for any board member, not only the elected officers.
 With a self-evaluation, the board can see areas of need, assess skills, or celebrate accomplishments.
 Individual board members may also wish to sharpen their knowledge in certain areas, for instance understanding finances.
 Combining a board evaluation with the director's annual evaluation can be helpful in moving the entire library structure forward.

-Board Training
+Board training